ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {NOTE: Loading Data from Other Documents}

-* The `load` method loads a document with a specified ID during script execution.
+* The `load` method loads a document with the specified ID into the script context so it can be transformed.

 {CODE-BLOCK:javascript}
 // this.ReportsTo has some document ID